Last Updated: Oct. 28, 2021

 COVID-19 related testing, working and isolation/quarantine protocols for healthcare workers may vary due to the nature of their work.
 Specific directions or exceptions to stated protocols will be communicated to those employees by their senior leader.

-Masks are not required in the following situations:
+Individuals are required to wear face coverings in the following settings:

 Maintaining space between yourself and others is one of the best ways to avoid being exposed to the COVID-19 virus and to slow its spread.